-Anger in states over pace of COVID-19 vaccine allotments
+Governors complain over pace of COVID-19 vaccine shipments

 For weeks, Operation Warp Speed had been holding large amounts of vaccine in reserve to ensure that those who got their first dose received their second one on time.
 The practice was a hedge against possible manufacturing delays.
 When HHS Secretary Alex Azar announced on Tuesday that he was ending the practice, it was interpreted as essentially doubling the expected supply.

-But there was another huge change: He also urged states to open vaccinations to everyone over 65 and those younger with certain health problems, even though most hadn’t yet finished all the health workers first in line or moved to the next tier, people 75 and older and other essential workers.
+But there was another huge change: He also urged states to open vaccinations to everyone over 65 and younger people with certain health problems, even though most hadn’t yet finished dispensing shots to all the health workers first in line.

-The result was a scramble by state and local health authorities to figure out exactly what amount of vaccine they would receive in coming weeks and how to more quickly ramp up mass vaccination plans for a public with higher expectations.
+The result was a scramble by state and local health authorities to figure out exactly how much vaccine they would receive in the coming weeks and how to ramp up shots for a public with higher expectations.

 Pratt said doses that were being held in reserve to provide second shots were released last week.
 It’s unclear, however, if they all shipped prior to the Trump administration’s announcement early this week that states should open up vaccination to more people.
 He said states are getting the required second doses they need and the number of first doses is stable.

-Dr. Andrew Pavia of the University of Utah said one of the current problems “is the mismatch between demand and not just supply but knowing what the supply is.”

-Oregon Health Authority Director Patrick Allen wrote in a letter to Azar late Thursday that the change in dose allotments, if true, would derail Oregon’s plans.

-At Mary’s Woods, a retirement community in the suburbs of Portland, Oregon, the news of delayed vaccines hit hard.
-The governor had announced earlier in the week that residents 65 and older, as well as teachers, would be added to an expanded priority group starting Jan.
-23, with promises of a new batch of vaccines from the federal government.
+Pfizer said it is working around the clock to produce millions of doses a day, adding, “We foresee no issues in delivering on the commitments we have made” to supply Operation Warp Speed.
+Moderna didn’t immediately respond to questions about its supplies.

-Without that shipment, residents at Mary’s Woods expressed fear they will have to wait longer for their shots.
-Several residents have COVID-19, and others are terrified it could spread to them soon.
+At Mary’s Woods, a retirement community in the suburbs of Portland, Oregon, residents expressed fear they will have to wait longer for their vaccinations.
+Several have COVID-19, and others are terrified it could spread to them soon.

 “I’m pretty disappointed,” said 75-year-old Joan Burns.
 “We’re sequestered and it’s difficult to talk to anybody.
 I am as anxious as I’ve ever been, and I know it’s escalating.
 We’re just playing the odds right now, really.”